petelombardoinfragistics/wordpress-backup-scripts/README.md

 **restore**

 * Used as part of the backup script to create a self-executable restore archive.
 This is the logic that does the self-extraction AND handles the restore itself.
+You do not run this, it's only used by the backup script to create the archive.